binaryphile/concorde/README.md

-More importantly, it's possible for a project to grow complex enough that the files which source each other could go around in a circle, which would cause an infinite loop when you try to run it.  `feature` prevents such a loop from occurring by stopping when it sees that a feature is already loaded.
+More importantly, it's possible for a project to grow complex enough that the files which source each other could go around in a circle, which would cause an infinite loop when you try to run it.  `feature` prevents such a loop from occurring by returning when it sees that a feature is already loaded.

 Reloading with "load"